The Witch of Edmonton: Sources

-The play was inspired by the real-life story of Elizabeth Sawyer, who had been executed for witchcraft on 19 April 1621, and draws heavily on a pamphlet by Henry Goodcole, The wonderful discovery of Elizabeth Sawyer, Witch (1621).
+The play was inspired by the real-life story of Elizabeth Sawyer, who had been executed for witchcraft on 19 April 1621, and draws heavily on a pamphlet by Henry Goodcole, The wonderful discovery of Elizabeth Sawyer a Witch (1621).
 While Goodcole's pamphlet claims to portray the devilish truth of Sawyer as questioned in prison, the Sawyer of the play is treated more sympathetically.

 Performance history

 The play was first acted by Prince Charles's Men at the Cockpit Theatre in 1621 (there is a record of a performance at Court on 29 December of that year).
 In the modern age it has been performed twice by the Royal Shakespeare Company, first in a touring production which ran from 1981 to 1982 with Miriam Karlin, and secondly in 2014, in a production starring Eileen Atkins in the lead role.
 In June 2019, the play was revived and reworked by Hoof and Horn Productions at the BT Theatre in Oxford.
 In this retelling, Elizabeth Sawyer's storyline took centre stage: the Frank plot was removed and replaced by bits of new writing and theatrical portions of Henry Goodcole's pamphlet.
 In January 2020, The Witch of Edmonton was performed for the first time in Edmonton, Canada as a part of Edmonton's Winter Shakespeare Festival.
 The performance was a staged reading of a text adapted by John Richardson to include references to the history and contemporary landmarks of the Canadian Edmonton.